 For instance, wildlife management departments of two adjacent cities, each with their own ArcGIS Online organization, may want to share their wildlife maps and layers with each other.
 These maps and layers will be used by both cities to better monitor the movement of wildlife between them.
 To do this, both city organizations can create a partnered collaboration through which members can share content.
 Each organization continues to own and manage its own content while allowing the other to view and contribute.
 Once you have established a partnered collaboration with another organization, you create and use groups to share content with members of collaborating organizations.
 To learn how to set up a partnered collaboration, see Create a partnered collaboration.

-Organizations can have a maximum of 100 active partnered collaborations.
+Organizations can have a maximum of 10 partnered collaborations.
 When a partnered collaboration ends, both organizations lose access to the other's content.